Paramedic Practice Education

 Students are advised to report their absence to practice organisation in accordance with local policies, normally at least 2 hours before the first absent shift.

-If a student fails to report sickness or absence but remains away from placement please notify the School Admin Unit at York St John on email@example.com and contact the academic assessor.
+If a student fails to report sickness or absence but remains away from placement please notify the Programme Administration and Support Service at York St John on email@example.com and contact the academic assessor.

 Making reasonable adjustments